"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 By Type

-High Demand for Cost-efficient and Scalable Cloud Platform Contributed to Public Cloud Segment Growth
+High Demand for Cost-Efficient and Scalable Cloud Platform Contributed to Public Cloud Segment Growth

 On the basis of type, the market is classified into private cloud, public cloud, and hybrid cloud.

-The public cloud segment accounted for the largest aviation cloud market share in 2024.
+The public cloud segment accounted for the largest aviation cloud market share of 51.03% in 2026.
 Factors such as cost efficiency, scalability, and faster deployment are driving the growth of the segment.
 Airlines and airports are investing in the integration of public cloud technology for passenger service systems (PSS), departure control, retailing, and analytics.
 Key providers such as AWS, Microsoft Azure, and Google Cloud partner with different airlines and airports.

 • For instance, in February 2023, Lincoln Airport in Nebraska awarded a contract with AeroCloud Systems, a U.K.-based airport management solutions provider, to implement a cloud-based airport operations platform aimed at improving airport operations and enhancing the passenger experience.

 Hybrid cloud is the fastest-growing segment in the market during the forecast period as aviation companies require both security and control along with flexibility and global scalability, which is addressed by hybrid cloud technology.
+Hybrid cloud architectures represent the fastest-growing deployment model.

 By Architecture